hjw8120/Logistic-Regression/hw-05-logistic.md

 moth being removed and the log odds of a dark moth being removed is 0.374.

-Holding all else constant, as distance from Liverpool increases by 1 km, we expect the difference in log odds of a light moth being removed and a dark moth being removed to decrase by 0.028.
+Holding all else constant, if a moth is light, as distance from Liverpool increases by 1 km, we expect the log odds of the moth being removed to decrease by 0.01.

 ### Question 4

-When distance from Liverpool is 0 and the moth is dark, the odds of a moth being removed is exp(-1.123) = 0.325.
+If a moth is dark and its distance from Liverpool is 0, the odds of the moth being removed is exp(-1.123) = 0.325.

 Holding all else constant, as distance from Liverpool increases by 1 km,